Australian Native Plant Garden Design | Water-Wise & Wildlife

 Surfaces and Paths

-• Permeable surfaces to maximise rainfall infiltration
+• Permeable crushed gravel surfaces to maximise rainfall infiltration into native root zones

 Water Elements

-• Naturalistic rock pool or billabong-style pond
+• Naturalistic rock pool or billabong-style pond with local sandstone edges and native aquatic plants

-• Rainwater tank integrated into garden design
+• 2,000–5,000 litre rainwater tank integrated into garden design and screened by native screening plants

-• Dry creek bed for stormwater management
+• Dry creek bed for stormwater detention, planted with Baumea, Juncus, and sedge in the floor

-• Frog-friendly pond with native aquatic plants
+• Frog-friendly pond with native aquatic species (Nymphaea violacea, Triglochin) and shallow entry points

-• Dripping rock wall for moisture-loving ferns
+• Drip-fed rock wall for moisture-loving native ferns (Blechnum, Adiantum) in shaded gully zones

 Wildlife Structures

-Themed Zones
+Themed Planting Zones

 Seasonal Maintenance Guide